Operation Frantic: Summary

 Frantic was peripheral to the air war against Germany because most targets could have been reached from Italy, and the Soviet bases were not used for purposes for which they could have been decisive: air supply of the Polish Home Army during the Warsaw Uprising, the return of American ex-POWs from Soviet territory, or interruption of extermination camp operations at Auschwitz and other locations.
 As it became increasingly clear that US-Soviet collaboration was an entirely one-way street, bitterness and suspicion grew amongst the Americans, feeling that would influence a future generation of senior United States Air Force officers.

 In addition, the Soviets learned of their own vulnerability to air attack and the enormous US technological advantage.
 The USAAF obtained insight into Soviet operations, and despite strict limitations obtained some additional photographic coverage which would become much in demand later.

 Operation Frantic demonstrated the flexibility and reach of American logistics operating under trying conditions.
 It also demonstrated the political role of airlift logistics in terms of operational support that would have been impossible by conventional ground-based means.
 Overall however, Frantic proved a wasteful use of Allied resources.
 Though judged by the Germans to be a propaganda exercise meant to impress the Soviets, the operation served to expose and compound strains in the Allied alliance.

 References in popular culture

 The television series 12 O'Clock High combined the Operation Frantic shuttle missions into one episode.
-In the 1966 show "Massacre" (season 3, episode 2), the fictional 918th Squadron of the 8th Air Force is assigned as the lead squadron to establish a shuttle mission to Poltava Air Base, Soviet Union.
+In the 1966 show "Massacre" (season 3, episode 2), the fictional 918th Bomb Group of the 8th Air Force is assigned as the lead unit to establish a shuttle mission to Poltava Air Base, Soviet Union.
 Its commander, Col. Gallagher, is tasked with the ambassadorial work of establishing and enhancing relations with the host Soviets.
 Actual issues with distrust between US and Soviet governments and militaries, establishing supplies for the return trip to England, worry about the Germans locating the US airbase in the eastern theater, successful German air raids, and the hope for greater surprise of the German air defenses during US bombing from the east were used in the storyline, along with fictional melodramatic elements.